A Fly-Fishing Journal by Joan Matsui Travel Writer

 Fly fishing in Pennsylvania is as much about learning where to fish as it is about technique.
 Plan your trip with this guide to Pennsylvania waterways.
 Find the best places to fly fish.

-Plan a visit to Harrisburg and add this National Historic Landmark to your itinerary.
+You need to schedule a tour of Harrisburg and while you’re in town, add this National Historic Landmark to your itinerary.

 Imagine you’re standing in front of the Pennsylvania State Capitol building around the time of its dedication on Oct.
 4, 1906.
 Close your eyes and envision you’re looking skyward at what was considered to be the tallest structure between Philadelphia and Pittsburgh.
 The capitol building held that record for 80 years.
 That must have been quite a sight to behold.